Light-Meson Spectroscopy with COMPASS: Phenomenology of Mesons

 The search for exotic states has been a central goal of hadron spectroscopy in the last 20~years~\cite{Ketzer:2012vn,Meyer:2015eta,Olsen:2017bmm}.
 In recent years, many new and unexpected resonance-like signals have been observed in the heavy-quark sector.
 Many of these so-called~$X$, $Y$, $Z$~states are candidates for exotic configurations of mesons.
 Similar studies in the light-quark sector are more challenging due to the wide and overlapping nature of the known resonances, but have also revealed possible candidates, in particular for hadrons with explicit gluonic degrees of freedom.
 Still, one expects to find not only single states, but whole multiplets of states with similar masses, similar to the \qqbarpr~multiplets.
 It remains an open question, whether these multiplets simply have evaded detection until now or whether they are not realized in nature as expected.
 In order to settle this fundamental question, large data sets with high statistical precision are needed.
 The unambiguous identification of exotic states requires experiments with complementary production mechanisms and the analysis of different final states.
 In \cref{sec:conclusions_outlook}, we will briefly discuss some running and upcoming high-precision experiments, which are expected to shed new light on the existence of exotic states in nature.

 Last but not least, advanced analysis methods are needed, which overcome of some of the shortcomings of the traditional partial-wave techniques.
 These include analysis models that reduce or avoid bias or prejudice, and improved parameterizations of amplitudes that include reaction models and fulfill fundamental theoretical constraints such as unitarity, analyticity, and crossing symmetry.
-Some important steps in this direction have been pioneered by the COMPASS experiment in collaboration with JPAC\footnote{The Joint Physics Analysis Center (JPAC) is a collaboration of theorists working in hadron physics~\cite{Mathieu:2016mcy}.} and will be reported in \cref{sec:results}.
+Some important steps in this direction have been pioneered by the COMPASS experiment in collaboration with JPAC\footnote{The Joint Physics Analysis Center (JPAC) is a collaboration of theorists and phenomenologists working on the analysis of hadron physics data~\cite{Mathieu:2016mcy}.} and will be reported in \cref{sec:results}.

 Recently, numerical calculations using the method of lattice QCD (see \cref{sec:pheno.lattice}) started to make predictions on the multiplet structure of exotic hadrons, which may be used as a guideline in the experimental searches~\cite{Dudek:2010wm,Dudek:2011bn,Dudek:2013yja,Shepherd:2016dni}.